m-mizutani/tryc/README.md

-TRIC: Traffic Reporter of Your Computer
+TRYC: Traffic Reporter of Your Computer
 ============